dbt-labs/dbt-utils/README.md

         quote_columns: true
 ```

-An optional `where` parameter can also be used in order to isolate the rows of the data set on which the uniqueness
+An optional `where` argument can also be used in order to isolate the rows of the data set on which the uniqueness
 constraint needs to be verified.

 ```yaml